Arlind Sejdiu

-Arlind Sejdiu (born 11 August 2001) is a professional footballer who plays as an left winger for Finnish club Lahti.
-Born in Finland, he represents Kosovo at under-21 international level.
+Arlind Sejdiu (born 11 August 2001) is a professional footballer who plays as a left winger for Finnish club Haka.
+Born and raised in Finland, Sejdiu represented both Finland and Kosovo at youth international level.

 Club career

 On 7 September 2020, Sejdiu joined Veikkausliiga side Lahti.
 Two days later, he made his debut in a 2–2 away draw against IFK Mariehamn after coming on as a substitute at 71st minute in place of Eemeli Virta.

+On 15 November 2022, Sejdiu signed a contract with Inter Turku for the 2023 and 2024 seasons.

+On 20 February 2024, Sejdiu signed a one-year deal with Haka.

 International career

 Sejdiu represented Finland at youth international level, part of the under-17, under-18, and under-19 teams.

-On 3 November 2021, he received a call-up from Kosovo under-21 team for the 2023 UEFA European Under-21 Championship qualification match against Albania U21.
+On 3 November 2021, he received a call-up from Kosovo national under-21 team for the 2023 UEFA European Under-21 Championship qualification match against Albania U21.
 His debut with Kosovo under-21 came thirteen days later after coming on as a substitute at 62nd minute in place of Valmir Veliu, scoring his side's second goal during a 2–1 home win.